configcat/docs/website/docs/sdk-reference/community/vue.md

 ### Specifying a User Object

 The [User Object](https://configcat.com/docs/advanced/user-object/) represents a user in your application.
-It works hand in hand with ConfigCat's [Targeting](https://configcat.com/docs/advanced/targeting/) rules.
+It works hand in hand with ConfigCat's [Targeting](https://configcat.com/docs/advanced/targeting/) rules for targeting specific users with feature flags.
+A User Object can be passed as a prop to the **FeatureWrapper** component.

 > See documentation here: <https://configcat.com/docs/advanced/user-object/>

-A User Object can be passed as a prop to the **FeatureWrapper** component.

 Define the User Object: